-“Off-board” programs are actually like a cross between a standard mobile spay neuter unit (a unit with both the surgery and recovery on board), and a M*A*S*H program (one in which all of the equipment and services are brought into the building).
+“Off-board recovery” programs are actually like a cross between a standard mobile spay neuter unit (a unit with the surgery area and recovery cages on board), and a M*A*S*H program (one in which all of the equipment and services are brought into the building).

 With the convenience of a mobile unit and the flexibility of a M*A*S*H, the off-board recovery mobile unit enables the service provider to increase the number of surgeries based on the capacity of the veterinarian instead of basing the capacity on the number of cages on board, while having the consistency of a regular surgical/ prep area.

 In an off-board recovery unit, the surgery is performed within a contained unit (more about the unit later), however the animals await surgery, and also recover following surgery, in a building which is typically used for the day (or days) of the clinic.

 The recovery building may be an armory, church, gymnasium or other public or private building.
 Like a M*A*S*H program, the building must be heated or air conditioned and maintained at standard recovery room temperature.

 This model is ideal for locations which are served through monthly clinics of 35 to 50 surgeries per day.
 Clinics can be extended for any number of days.

 The off-board recovery mobile program combines two teams of people, a local ‘host’ organization and a visiting veterinary team.
 The teams work together to bring a spay neuter program to a community on a periodic basis.
 The more regular and reliable the service, the better; regular services enable people to more easily change their care giving habits.

 Some of the tasks are similar to other types of spay neuter programs, and some tasks are specific to this program.
 Base your program on the one that’s best for your community, population and income base.